scriptydude1/RBX-RaydetectionMk2/README.md

 Some may ask: *"Why this when you can do :GetPartsInPart?"*
 Firstly, I like to reinvent the wheels.
 Secondly, this thing is sloow.
+(really recommend not to use it bcuz it's just a pile of my stuff that's comfortable to me. but hey if you like it ofc use it)

 ### Features: